SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Installation
 -------------
-After downloading the Selenium RC zip file from the `downloads page`_, you'll notice it has several sub-folders.
-These folders have all the components you need for using Selenium RC with the programming language of your choice.
+Installation is rather a misnomer for Selenium.
+Selenium has set of libraries available in the programming language of your choice.
+You could download them from `downloads page`_

 Once you've chosen a language to work with, you simply need to: